 You are responsible for returning or renewing all materials borrowed with your library card by the due date.
 When a material becomes overdue, borrowing privileges will be blocked until the material is returned.

-Lost or damaged materials and lost ID or library cards should be reported as soon as possible to the Circulation/Reserve staff.
+Lost or damaged materials and lost ID or library cards should be reported as soon as possible to The Desk staff.

 A bill for replacement cost and processing fee is sent immediately upon the Library learning the material is lost.
 Damaged material is evaluated to determine if the material can be repaired or if it needs to be replaced.
 A librarian determines the fee for damaged material.